The Top 10 Easiest Instruments to Learn

-From the classical sound of piano and a variety of other instruments to different integrated synthetic rhythms, modern electronic keyboards are often the top pick of music beginners.
+Modern electronic keyboards are often the top pick of music beginners.

 Indeed, if you stick with white keys only, which means that you’re playing in C-major, you can easily master some simple melodies.
 And if the composition you’re playing is accompanied with a proper back rhythm, you can soon start playing entire songs.